 Aroma: 9.0 – I have been to Scotland once in my life, this combined with the crisp night air signifying fall where I live now is about as close as I can get to smelling Scotland without a plane ticket.

-Manliness: 10.0 – I realize that this is a solo-review and that there is a distinct possibility that if it was not, having a 10 in 2 categories would be unlikely.
-But when we always say that other scotches should get bonus manliness points – it’s because of scotches like these that we feel they can get away with that.
+Honesty: 10.0 – I realize that this is a solo-review and that there is a distinct possibility that if it was not, having a 10 in 2 categories would be unlikely.
+That being said, fuck you – doing it anyway.

 W/ Rocks: 6.0 – I have always defended the addition of small ice cube or drops of water (it was how I was introduced to scotch, via scots); however I have maintained that this is always a case-by-case basis, and adding a bit of ice here just does not give you that same scotch as above.
 It’s not a bad scotch on it’s own right, but alas.